 Strain & Dry

-Line a colander with cheese cloth.
-Using a slotted spoon or mesh skimmer, transfer curds into cheese cloth and let drain for one hour.
-Gather the corners of the cheese cloth and gently squeeze any excess whey.
-For a drier ricotta, let drain overnight in the refrigerator.
+Line a colander with the cheesecloth.
+Using a slotted spoon or mesh skimmer, transfer curds into the cheesecloth and let drain for one hour.
+Gather the corners of the cheesecloth and gently squeeze any excess whey.
+For drier ricotta, let it drain overnight in the refrigerator.